Inverse semigroup actions on groupoids: Inverse semigroup actions on groupoids

 \section{Inverse semigroup actions on groupoids}

 We give two equivalent definitions for actions of inverse semigroups on topological groupoids by partial equivalences.
-The first one is exactly what it promises to be.
-The second, more elementary, one does not mention groupoids or partial equivalences.
+The first is exactly what it promises to be.
+The second, more elementary, definition does not mention groupoids or partial equivalences.

 Let~\(S\) be an inverse semigroup with unit~\(1\).
 Let~\(G\) be a topological groupoid.

 \begin{definition} An \emph{action} of~\(S\) on~\(G\) \emph{by partial equivalences} consists of \begin{itemize} \item partial equivalences~\(X_t\) from~\(G\) to~\(G\) for \(t\in S\);